 The SEC has oversight authority over the PCAOB, including the approval of the Board's rules, standards, and budget.

 The PCAOB has approximately 800 staff members.
-We maintain our headquarters in Washington, D.C., and have nine regional offices across the United States.
-In 92 jurisdictions across the globe, 1,726 public accounting firms are currently registered with us.
-Of those PCAOB-registered firms, 577 firms audit 12,567 issuers that file financial statements with the SEC or otherwise play a substantial role in those audits.
+We maintain our headquarters in Washington, D.C., and have 15 other offices or locations across the United States.
+As of December 31, 2021, in 83 jurisdictions across the globe, 1,709 public accounting firms were registered with the PCAOB.

-The five members of the PCAOB Board, including the chairman, are appointed to staggered five-year terms by the Securities and Exchange Commission, after consultation with the Chair of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.
+The five members of the PCAOB Board, including the Chair, are appointed to staggered five-year terms by the SEC, after consultation with the Chair of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.